vnuxa/astrum/README.md

 # astrum
-a desktop shell that depends on libcosmic
+a desktop shell that depends on libcosmic for widgets

 ---
 to run it, run `nix-shell` first then `cargo run`

-that should make a configuration file `~/.config/astrum/config.lua`
+that should make a configuration file `~/.config/astrum/config.lua` the configuration file will also add `lua_ls` types for ease of use

-within the lua configuration it depends on [`neoconf`](https://github.com/folke/neoconf.nvim) to automatically add `lua_ls` bindings you probably can do it within vscode manually too, i dont use vscode so i dont know how hard it is